rhffcp/project-3/README.md

 ![Index Screenshot](screenshot_3.png)

 ## Description
 This project uses HTML, CSS, Django + Django models, and JavaScript to create an email client where users can send and recieve emails.
-It follows all the requirements of [CS50W's Mail](https://cs50.harvard.edu/web/2020/projects/3/mail/) project, plus additional customization.

 - This app makes calls to a prewritten API (documented [here](https://cs50.harvard.edu/web/2020/projects/3/mail/)) to retrieve, send, and update emails.